Program of the Alaska Children’s Trust

 Alaska Children’s Trust (ACT) is a catalyst for the development of community-based child abuse and neglect prevention in Alaska.
 As a grant maker, ACT is an incubator for innovative new programs and services related to building on the strengths of both the family and the community.

-Alaska Afterschool Network is the only statewide organization dedicated to increasing afterschool and expanded learning opportunities for school-age children, youth, and families in Alaska.
+Alaska Afterschool Network is the only statewide entity dedicated to expanding access to high-quality afterschool programs for Alaska’s children, youth, and families.
 In 2013, with the support of the State of Alaska Department of Education and several afterschool programs and funders across the state, Alaska Children's Trust (ACT) was awarded a grant from the Charles Stewart Mott Foundation to create the Alaska Afterschool Network.
+The Alaska Afterschool Network is committed to working with collaborative partners who share a common vision to improve the academic, health, and social-emotional outcomes for children and youth during out-of-school times.

 Research shows that afterschool programs increase student’s attendance, grades, and graduation rates; decrease expulsions; increase self-esteem, causing a reduction in suicide; and builds the protective factors to overcome trauma.
 Afterschool programs are the strongest impact on decreasing the odds of a youth engaging in risk behaviors like alcohol consumption or crime.
 These programs directly support the Strengthening Families Five Protective Factors.